-Scheduling texts for the weeks after a visit gives patients the opportunity to raise issues with their treatment or medication before their next check-up.
+Scheduling texts for the weeks after a visit allows patients to raise issues with their treatment or medication before their next check-up.

 As a result, you can get an earlier warning about their issues and potential health problems or complications from treatment.
-Giving patients more ways to raise concerns and provide feedback is a vital part of listening to patients and improving their healthcare experience.
+Giving patients more ways to raise concerns and provide feedback is vital for listening to patients and improving their healthcare experience.
 Furthermore, it helps open a dialogue about chronic illnesses or ongoing issues.

 Using SMS to follow up with people on your waiting list can also improve the patient care experience by removing people who no longer want to join your practice from the loss, leading to shorter delays for patients still on the list.